david-mbugua/david-mbugua/README.md

-## Hey there, I am David. 👋
+## Greetings, I am David. 👋
 I am a software engineer based in Nairobi,Kenya.
-I mostly work with the MERN stack to build solutions and improve existing systems.
+I work with the MERN stack to build solutions and improve existing systems.

+## My Arsenal of Tools 🛠️

+- **LANGUAGES**: JavaScript/TypeScript, Dart, Python, SQL
+- **WEB APP DEVELOPMENT**: React JS, VUE, HTML, GraphQL
+- **MOBILE APP DEVELOPMENT**: React Native, Expo, Flutter
+- **STYLING**: CSS, sass, Tailwind, Bootstrap
+- **DESIGN SYSTEMS**: Figma, Storybook, Adobe XD
+- **BACKEND APIs**: Node JS, Express
+- **DATABASES**: Firebase, MongoDB, MySQL, Postgres
+- **GAME DEVELOPMENT**: HTML5, Pixi JS, Three JS, Holwer JS, Unity (2D)

+## The best ways to reach me 📲📥
+I can be reached through [LinkedIn](https://www.linkedin.com/in/david-mbugua-5027221bb/), [Email](davidnginyo11@gmail.com) or on [Telegram](https://t.me/davidmbugua47)

+### A few things about me

-⚡️ I have a passion for building intuitive designs to give users the best experience.
+⚡️ With a passion for constructing user-friendly designs, my goal is to provide the best user experience possible.

-🔭 I am currently exploring cross platform languages such as Flutter & React Native, and serveless technologies.
+🔭 Currently, I'm exploring cross-platform languages like Flutter & React Native and serverless technologies.

-👫🏽 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions like building a solution that does not exist or is not yet widely adopted in the target market.
+👫🏽 My interests lie in collaborating on projects that tackle real-world issues or innovative solutions, such as constructing a solution that doesn't exist yet or hasn't been widely accepted in the target market.

-📫 How to reach me: you can reach me via LinkedIn or via email (davidnginyo11@gmail.com).
+👀 Looking for employment opportunities too

 [![wakatime](https://wakatime.com/badge/user/845560c5-1c9a-4920-9f41-19118012f784.svg?style=plastic)](https://wakatime.com/@845560c5-1c9a-4920-9f41-19118012f784)

 [![David's GitHub stats](https://github-readme-stats.vercel.app/api?username=david-mbugua&count_private=true&show_icons=true&theme=transparent)](https://github.com/david-mbugua/github-readme-stats)

+### Quotes I live by
+> - “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do.
+If you haven’t found it yet, keep looking.
+Don’t settle.
+As with all matters of the heart, you’ll know when you find it.” -Steve Jobs
+> - “We’re here to put a dent in the universe.
+Otherwise why else even be here?” -Steve Jobs

 <!--